The robot that performs like an acrobat

 - Epic Games announces it will be offering a $100m (£74m) prize pot for upcoming Fortnite competitions

-- Former US President Barack Obama and First Lady Michelle Obama team up with Netflix to produce film and television shows
+- Former US President Barack Obama and former First Lady Michelle Obama team up with Netflix to produce film and television shows

 - Disney Research unveils Stickman, a robot that can do acrobatics